codesoap/songmem/README.md

     -c --frecent      List songs you recently heard a lot.
 Most frecent first.
     -s --suggestions  List songs, that you often hear before or after hearing the given song.
 Best suggestions first.
+    --remove-song     Remove the last added song from the database.
+If <name> is given, remove this song.
+Fails if there are still hearings of the song.

 If songmem is called without any arguments, it will list all songs, last heard first.